I feel like I am finally experiencing the love that has always been my due, not just as a black woman but as a creature on Earth.

 Knuckles in your roots, fingertips massaging your scalp, wrists pulling your braids into order—just the thought of it makes my breath slow down a little.
 Doing someone’s hair is an act of intimacy rivaled by few others, and for people like me, it’s so relaxing that simply watching someone else get their hair done is enough to induce tingles.

 For black women, whose hair is a frequent site of struggle and oppression, this act of intimacy gains even higher importance.
 When someone who loves you does your hair, they are giving you the gift of human touch and the gift of feeling confident for days.
-But for me—an anxious, light-skinned, queer introvert—the intimacy of hair, and the other forms of closeness for which it is analogous, has been difficult to come by.
+But for me—an anxious, mixed, queer introvert—the intimacy of hair, and the other forms of closeness for which it is analogous, has been difficult to come by.

 To let someone touch your beautiful, complicated hair, you have to trust them.
 Many black women identify deeply with the image of sitting between their mother’s legs as a child, having their hair combed.
 For such people, having your hair done may make you feel like a child all over again, safe in somebody else’s arms.
 But if you’re like me, instead of nostalgia what you feel may be closer to utter amazement.
 “I can feel this good?”